SET UP TIPS: ONLINE LESSONS

 Close large apps & programs - so things don’t run in the background and slow the wifi speed.

 For WIFI: Ask household members NOT TO stream movies/music/video games or other large data activities on shared Wifi during your lesson time.
-It drains the Wifi strength, which means really slow Zoom connection & bad sound quality!
+It competes for Wifi strength, which means really slow Zoom connection & bad sound quality!

 (7) TROUBLESHOOTING during a bad connection

-Check if you already did the other things under Optimal Device Speed
+Check if you already did the other things above for Optimize Device Speed!

 Turn Zoom video OFF & ON.